 SO, WHEN GEORGE BARRIS, JOHN D'AGOSTINO, and myself joined together for our yearly Sunday Morning Session at the KKOA 30th Anniversary Leadsled in July, 2010, I wanted George's story of his memories of the build, and his thoughts on Barry's Aztec restorattion, because this is one car we had never talked about before.

 The Aztec, along with the Hirohata Merc, The Predicta, The Jade Idol, and the Golden Sahara, are among my personal favorites, so it was a real pleasure to hear George tell how it all came together.
 And, as you listen, you'll hear how George stresses the "family spirit" in ALL of the builds that they were, and are, involved in.

-George Barris is just a class act all the way, and I'm proud to have him for a friend.
+GEORGE BARRIS WAS just a class act all the way, and I was proud to have him for a friend.
 JK

 THE AZTEC AT THE 2003 KKOA LEADSLED...thanks for bringing it Barry !

-HERE IS THE ORIGINAL OWNER, Bill Carr (l), with the current owner/restorerer, Barry Mazza (r).
-Bill got a chance to get behind the wheel again in 2006 thanks to Barry !
-(Above photos Courtesy of Rik Hoving)
+HERE IS THE ORIGINAL OWNER, Bill Carr (l), with owner/restorerer, Barry Mazza (r).
+Bill got a chance to get behind the wheel again thanks to Barry !
+(Above photo Courtesy of Rik Hoving)